 Different Types of Commercial Juicers

-There are three main types of juicers, each with different purposes and price points.
-For your business you may decide you just want one type, or all three.
-The three types are:
+There are four main types of juicers, each with different purposes and price points.
+For your business, you may decide you want just one type of juicer or a combination of two, three, or all four.

 Sourcing Fruits and Vegetables